Research @ UVA Engineering

 Bill received his PhD from the University of Florida in 1997 and his BS from Virginia Tech in 1992, both in Chemical Engineering.

 Keivan Esfarjani is theoretical and computational materials scientist.
 He has pioneered a method to compute phonon lifetimes and thermal conductivity of solids from density functional calculation of force constants.
-He has held appointments at the Institute for Materials Research of the Tohoku University, UC Santa Cruz and MIT, amongst many other.
+He has held appointments at the Institute for Materials Research of the Tohoku University, UC Santa Cruz and MIT, among others.

 Jerrold A. Floro